nhn/tui.calendar/docs/en/apis/theme.md

 #### week-dayGridLeft

-Specifies the cell of each panel of the weekly/daily view.
-You can specify the right border and background color with `borderRight` and `backgroundColor`, and the default values are `'1px solid #e5e5e5'` and `'inherit'`.
-When the background color is changed, the background color of the column except for weekends is also changed.
+Specifies the left area of each panel in the weekly/daily view.
+You can specify the right border, background color, and width with `borderRight`, and width, and the default values are `'1px solid #e5e5e5'` and `'inherit'`, and `'72px'`.

 | Default                                                               | Example                                                              |
 | --------------------------------------------------------------------- | -------------------------------------------------------------------- |